• Skip to primary navigation

 • 1 cup heavy whipping cream well chilled

-• 1 tablespoon agave syrup or keto syrup
+• 1 tablespoon agave syrup, keto syrup, or simple syrup

 • 1 pinch salt